-Congenital heart defects (CHDs) affect approximately 1% of all babies with around a third of these being detected during pregnancy and another third being detected during the standard newborn checks that are carried out in babies born in hospital before they go home.
+Congenital heart defects (CHDs) affect approximately 1% of all babies.
+Around a third of these are detected during pregnancy and another third during the standard newborn checks that are carried out in babies born in hospital before they go home.
 This means however that around 1 in 3 babies with a CHD will go home with an undetected and potentially life-threatening heart defect.
-CHDs are the biggest cause of death from a birth defect and kill twice as many children each year as all childhood cancers combined.
+CHDs are the biggest cause of death from a birth defect.
+They kill twice as many children each year as all childhood cancers combined.

-Early detection is vital for helping to improve survival rates in children with CHDs and the Think HEART campaign was launched in order to help parents and health professionals become aware of the signs and symptoms of heart defects in babies.
+Early detection is vital for helping to improve survival rates in children with CHDs.
+The Think HEART campaign was launched in order to help parents and health professionals become aware of the signs and symptoms of heart defects in babies.

 Possible symptoms of a heart defect include the following: